Important Legal Disclaimer

 - Complete a property check of the building condition

-- Check strata fees (shared costs for maintaining common areas in apartment buildings) and what they cover
+- Check strata fees (shared costs for common areas) and what they cover

 - Review strata meeting minutes for building issues